BryanMcSp/BryanMcSp/README.md

 # 👋 &nbsp;Hey there!
 I'm Bryan

 ## I am a doctoral at The University of Texas at Austin's Clinical Psychology program.
-I am primarily interested in the treatment of Anxiety and Depression, as well as novel Data Science techniques.
+I am interested in the treatment of anxiety and anxiety-related problems.

-I am originally from Amarillo, Texas but I moved to Austin when I was still very young.
-Ever since then I have fallen in love with the city, and ended up fulfilling a lifelong dream when I got accepted into UT.
-I am excited to continue my path through the world of Psychology, and I want use whatever tools available to help those who are unable to help themselves.
-My current goal is to become a licensed clinical psychologist who devotes their time both to research and practice.
-I hope to one day help normalize the conversation around mental health, and provide easily accessible treatment to those struggling everyday with mental illness.

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to research Psychological trends through experiments and data analysis.\
-🎓 &nbsp;I'm currently studying Psychology and Sociology at the University of Texas at Austin.\
+🎓 &nbsp;I'm currently in my 2nd year at the University of Texas at Austin's Clinical Psychology PhD Program.\
-🌱 &nbsp;I'm on track to eventually pursue a PhD in Clinical Psychology in order to focus on Anxiety and Depression.\
-✍️ &nbsp;In my free time, I pursue research experience, act occasionally, and scuba dive.\
-💬 &nbsp;Feel free to reach out to me for anything to do with Anxiety, Depression, or just interesting conversation.\
+💬 &nbsp;Always feel free to contact me if you're interested in collaborating on a project.\
-✉️ &nbsp;You can shoot me an email at mcspadden706@gmail.com!
+✉️ &nbsp;You can reach me by email at mcspadden706@utexas.edu!
 I'll should be able reach out within 24 hours.\
-📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1H5j6G9moyJsu2_NZgwPk3Np1XwaK3Osb/view?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp;Please have a look at my [CV]([https://drive.google.com/file/d/1H5j6G9moyJsu2_NZgwPk3Np1XwaK3Osb/view?usp=sharing](https://docs.google.com/document/d/1y6erGrn6N_LBC568vviqFDLnVKFsX7Me/edit?usp=sharing&ouid=100735416266850361049&rtpof=true&sd=true)) for more information about my prior work!

 <img alt="This Is Your Brain On War" src="https://taskandpurpose.com/app/uploads/2020/11/image-placeholder-title-295.gif" align="right" width ="475" height ="275"/>